haseHH/homelab-dns/README.md

 Then create copies of all files containing `example.` and remove the prefix from their name.
 Adjust the contents according to your environment and run the playbook using `ansible-playbook main.yml`.

+## Webinterfaces

+Some applications offer webinterfaces and APIs, these are made available via [traefik](https://traefik.io/) and can be de-/activated in the `Configure webinterfaces` section of your [config.yml](./example.config.yml).
+Most services are informational endpoints, but Pi-hole offers some configuration via the GUI, which will be persisted in the file system as well.

 ## Components

 ### BIND 9 DNS Server